SharePoint/sp-dev-docs/docs/general-development/overview-of-the-sharepoint-page-model.md

 ### Page field controls

 The primary purpose of a page layout is to arrange page fields.
 When you design a page layout, you insert, position, and style elements called page field controls.
 These controls will eventually contain content when an author creates a page based on that page layout.
-In addition to page fields, page layouts can also contain web part zones, to which content authors can add Web Parts.
+In addition to page fields, page layouts can also contain web part zones, to which content authors can add web parts.
 (Master pages can't contain web part zones.)